 The taxable comprehensive income (including employment income, income from independent personal services, author’s remuneration, and royalties) is subject to a progressive range of tax rates from 3 percent to 45 percent.
-The maximum tax rate is currently 45 percent on monthly taxable annual income over 80,000 Renminbi over RMB960,000.
+The maximum tax rate is currently 45 percent on monthly taxable income over 80,000 Renminbi (CNY) or annual taxable income over CNY960,000.

 Social security taxes may apply to non-domiciled individuals starting 1 July 2011.